magpylib/magpylib/docs/examples/plot_08_complex_extra_model3d.md

 # define stl to mesh3d function
 def stl2mesh3d(stl_file, recenter=False, backend="matplotlib"):
     """
-    an array of faces/triangles is read by nympy-stl from a stl file;
+    an array of faces/triangles is read by numpy-stl from a stl file;
     this function extracts the unique vertices and the triangulation values and returns depending on the backend the corresponding dictionary for further magpylib use as extra 3d-model.